cs540-25/news/README.md

   - Reports need to have a [structured abstract](https://www.nlm.nih.gov/bsd/policy/structured_abstracts.html)

 ---
-# May 6 - schedule full
+# May 6 - schedule full - 10m per presentation
    - An experimental, STLC-based alternative programming language to MISRA-C or CompCert
    - Non-player Character (NPC) Behavior in Video Games
    - An Analysis of Automated vs. Manual Feature Engineering